Jagadguru Kripaluji Yog: Social Service

 JKYog social services include health care for the underprivileged and education for rural youth.
 JKYog has helped establish Jagadguru Kripalu Chikitsalaya, a free hospital in the state of Odisha, India and supports charitable hospitals and educational institutes in Jagadguru Kripalu Parishat, in Mangarh, Kunda, Vrindavan, and Barsana.
 JKYog also supports several charitable initiatives in United States such as Little Hands Big Hearts, and Kids Assisting Kids.
 Kids Assisting Kids is a JKYog initiative to provide better access to educational resources to homeless kids by distributing free laptops to needy youth.

 World Peace

 JKYog conducted a 24-hour continuous chanting of Hare Rama Mahamantra, for world peace and physical, mental, and spiritual well-being during the coronavirus pandemic.
 The event was coordinated from the Radha Krishna Temple of Dallas premise, with singers participating from around the world, by relay system.

 Bhagavad Gita

 JKYog conducts regular online and live Bhagavad Gita sessions.
-In 2021, JKYog celebrated International Gita Festival from Mar 15th to Mar 21st to spread the priceless wisdom of Bhagavad Gita.
+In 2021, JKYog celebrated International Gita Festival from Mar 15th to Mar 21st to spread the wisdom of Bhagavad Gita.